Raoul Wallenberg at work in Budapest. Photo: Thomas Veres

 The Raoul Wallenberg Prize

-The Raoul Wallenberg Prize (link in Swedish) is awarded by the Raoul Wallenberg Academy to someone who works in the spirit of Raoul Wallenberg, mainly through raising awareness regarding xenophobia, intolerance and equal rights.
+The Raoul Wallenberg Prize (link in Swedish) is awarded by the Raoul Wallenberg Academy to someone who works in the spirit of Raoul Wallenberg, e.g. raising awareness about xenophobia, intolerance and equal rights.

 The Young Courage Award